 - Conceal goods on one’s person

 In each of these examples, a prosecutor needs to prove that a defendant took these actions with the intent of stealing the items.
 Unfortunately, something as seemingly innocent as placing an item in a pocket or leaving it in a baby carriage could be evidence of apparent shoplifting.
-Our Chandler theft defense lawyers could provide more information about the legal definition of shoplifting under state law.
+Our Gilbert theft defense lawyers could provide more information about the legal definition of shoplifting under state law.

 Helping People to Avoid Shoplifting Convictions